Cookei/UCBUGG-website-recreation/ucbugg-site/src/assets/labs/Shading/Basic/basic materials arnold/basic materials arnold.md

 If you're interested in more advanced shading, understanding how it works more in depth and creating procedual textures, please check out the Hypershade Lab!

-For deliverables, save your pencil file as SECTION_HW6_LASTNAMEFIRSTNAME.ma and your screenshot of your cube from the first part as SECTION_HW6_LASTNAMEFIRSTNAME.png and submit it to bcourses.
+For deliverables, save your pencil file as SECTION_HW6_LASTNAMEFIRSTNAME.ma, save all your texture files accordingly, and your screenshot of your cube from the first part as SECTION_HW6_LASTNAMEFIRSTNAME.png and submit it to bcourses.